Reference Guide beginner

 Linking Production Batches to Customer Orders

 Customer order management and production planning are two sides of the same coin.
-When you receive an order for 200 truffles for delivery on 28 February, you need to create or assign a production batch that will produce enough units to fulfill that order.
-Formul.io connects orders and batches so you can track commitments without a separate spreadsheet.
+When you receive an order for 200 truffles for delivery on 28 February, you need to plan or assign a production batch that will produce enough units in time.
+The connection between orders and batches is what lets you know — at any moment — whether your kitchen's commitments and capacity are in balance.

 1